Government & Public Safety10 min read

 Why Become an Ohio Notary?

-• 5-year commission — Longer than most states
+• 5-year commission — Longer than the 4-year term in many states

-• Attorney exemption — Attorneys skip the exam
+• Attorney exemption — Ohio-licensed attorneys skip the exam

 📚 Start Your FREE Ohio Notary Exam Prep

 Ready to begin studying?
 Our comprehensive, completely free Ohio Notary exam prep covers everything you need to pass.
-The National Notary Association is also an excellent resource for notary education and supplies.
+The National Notary Association is also a useful resource for notary education and supplies, and the Ohio Secretary of State notary page lists every authorized education and testing provider.

 → Start FREE Ohio Notary Exam PrepFree exam prep with practice questions & AI tutor